 What causes this and what should you do to fix it?

 The good news is that in some cases, you may be able to fix the machine gun sound yourself without the services of a mechanic.

 To find out how and what causes the rapid clicking, read on.

-Quick answer: If your car makes the stuttering machine gun sound and fails to turn over, the more probable cause is that the battery is weak and is not able to provide the required power to the starter motor to start the engine.
+Quick answer: If a car makes a rapid clicking machine gun-like sound when you attempt to start it, it is possible that the battery voltage is low and not able to supply the starter with the required power to turn the engine over.

-To clean corrosion off battery terminals, mix baking soda with warm water or any other good quality battery cleaning solution then pour over the battery terminals.
+Clean the corrosion off battery terminals by mixing baking soda with warm water or any other good quality battery cleaning solution.
+Pour the mixture over the battery terminals.

 You may also be interested in learning more about why batteries corrode and how to remove the corrosion